 Do stop by and photographed in the middle of tea estates, granted to give Hindi film experience.
 En route to Coonoor you will find the spot where the famous “Chaiyya Chaiyaa” was shot, do stop by and take that prized selfie.
 You will find numerous tea /homemade chocolates shop, remember to taste those and take some back home, in a way you are helping the local community and economy to grow.

-Next morning, we wake up early to catch the sunrise and bird’s singing.
-It was so beautiful and lovely to admire the nature at its best.
+Next morning, we wake up early to catch the sunrise and the bird’s singing.
+It was so beautiful and lovely to admire nature at its best.

 After having complimentary breakfast from the hotel, we checked out and headed to the bus stand.
 Our Volvo bus started from Ooty around 12 PM; we packed home-made chocolates and tea to share with our friends and office colleague.
-We reached Bangalore by 9 PM and straight away crashed onto our bed with best memories of the bus trip.
+We reached Bangalore by 9 PM and straight away crashed onto our bed with the best memories of the bus trip.